A convolution inequality, yielding a sharper Berry-Esseen theorem for summands Zolotarev-close to normal: Introduction, from Berry-Esseen to its sharpening Theorem

 We prove Theorem~\ref{Thm:BE_K_Z}, perhaps somewhat surprisingly, by reducing it to the Berry-Esseen type theorem of \citet{Zolotarev1986,Zolotarev1997}, recalled and slightly refined as Theorem~\ref{Fact:Zolotarev1986} below, which has a norm incomparable to Kolmogorov's on the {\em left} hand side.
-The reduction is possible by using the present Corollary~\ref{Cor:Main_for_n=2} to our main technical result, Theorem~\ref{Thm:F_star_G_vs_H_star_H} on page~\pageref{Thm:F_star_G_vs_H_star_H}, which bounds the Kolmogorov distance by Zolotarev's $\zeta_1$ (or Wasserstein) distance for certain convolution products.
+The reduction is possible by using the present Corollary~\ref{Cor:Main_for_n=2} to our main technical result, Theorem~\ref{Thm:F_star_G_vs_H_star_H} on page~\pageref{Thm:F_star_G_vs_H_star_H}, which bounds the Kolmogorov distance by Zolotarev's $\zeta_1$ (or Kantorovich, or Wasserstein) distance for certain convolution products.
 Theorem~\ref{Thm:F_star_G_vs_H_star_H} in turn is proved by what seems to us to be, in the field of probability approximation theorems, a not quite standard use of the Krein-Milman theorem, or more precisely of the closely related \citet{Bauer1958} maximum principle.

-Ignoring constant factors (abbreviated as \la \text{{\em i.c.f.}} \al in this paper; the only other such abbreviations we use here are {\em i.i.d.}~for independent and identically distributed, {\em a.e.}~for almost everywhere, {\em w.l.o.g.} for without loss of generality, and {\em w.r.t.} for with respect to), Zolotarev's Berry-Esseen type theorem just mentioned is actually stronger than the i.i.d.~case of the more recent result of \citet{Goldstein2010} and \citet{Tyurin2010} recalled as Theorem~\ref{Thm:Goldstein-Tyurin} below, but, as a side result of this paper, we use Goldstein-Tyurin in the obvious way to improve a bit the constant in Zolotarev's theorem.
+Ignoring constant factors, abbreviated as \la \text{{\em i.c.f.}} \al in this paper, Zolotarev's Berry-Esseen type theorem just mentioned is actually stronger than the i.i.d.~case of the more recent result of \citet{Goldstein2010} and \citet{Tyurin2010} recalled as Theorem~\ref{Thm:Goldstein-Tyurin} below, but, as a side result of this paper, we use Goldstein-Tyurin in the obvious way to improve a bit the constant in Zolotarev's theorem.
 Again i.c.f., as already indicated above, the present Theorem~\ref{Thm:Berry-Esseen_for_Z-close_to_normal} improves the Berry-Esseen theorem~\eqref{Eq:Berry-Esseen_inequality}, but we analogously use Shevtsova's constant from~\eqref{Eq:Def_cSH} for the latter to get a smaller constant than otherwise obtainable here in the former.
-We also emphasise the asymptotically optimal, for $\zeta\rightarrow0$, inequality \eqref{Eq:xi_near_zero} in Zolotarev's Theorem~\ref{Fact:Zolotarev1986}, obtained here by essentially his proof, but not pointed out by him.
+We also emphasise the asymptotically optimal, for $\zeta \llcurly \varkappa \rightarrow0$, error bound~(\ref{Eq:Zolotarev's_zeta_1-B-E-Thm_sharper},\ref{Eq:xi_near_zero}) in Zolotarev's Theorem~\ref{Fact:Zolotarev1986}, obtained here by essentially his proof, but not pointed out by him.